fortinet/terraform-secure-remote-access/README.md

 ### Authentication

-1. Under **Remote IP Address** enter the Public IP address of the FortiGate you deployed.
-You can find this value in the outputs.
-You can also run `terraform output` in the deployment folder to see the results again.
+1. Under **Remote IP Address** enter the Public IP address of the FortiGate you deployed.<br>You can find this value in the outputs.
+Run `terraform output` in the deployment folder to see the results again.

 2. The **Outgoing interface** should adjust automatically based on the **Remote IP address** entered.
 3. Enter the **Pre-shared key**.
 This can be found in the vars.tf file under `psk_key`.